Les Moonves Reportedly Getting Ready To Step Down From CBS Amid Scathing New Harassment Allegations

 — The New York Times (@nytimes) September 9, 2018

-Les Moonves released a statement to The New Yorker, acknowledging three of the six new incidents, but claiming that each encounter was consensual.
+Les Moonves released a statement to the New Yorker, acknowledging three of the six new incidents, but claiming that each encounter was consensual.

 “The appalling accusations in this article are untrue.
 What is true is that I had consensual relations with three of the women some 25 years ago before I came to CBS.
 And I have never used my position to hinder the advancement or careers of women.
 In my 40 years of work, I have never before heard of such disturbing accusations.
 I can only surmise they are surfacing now for the first time, decades later, as part of a concerted effort by others to destroy my name, my reputation, and my career.
 Anyone who knows me knows that the person described in this article is not me.”

-The terms of Moonves’ potential departure from CBS are still being worked out by lawyers, but there have been rumors that he could be given an exit package of nearly one hundred million dollars.
+The terms of Moonves’ potential departure from CBS are still being worked out by lawyers, but there have been rumors that he could be given an exit package of nearly $100 million.
 If it comes to fruition, the multi-million dollar settlement would be another gut punch to the women who have come forward with allegations against Les Moonves.

-The CBS board of directors is rumored to be announcing Moonves’ exit deal by Monday morning, according to two executives with direct knowledge of the matter CNN Money reports.
+The CBS board of directors is rumored to be announcing Moonves’ exit deal by Monday morning, according to two executives with direct knowledge of the matter, CNN Money reports.
 The package is reportedly being called a “global settlement” meant to resolve the ongoing litigation between Moonves and Shari Redstone, the controlling shareholder of CBS.
 Moonves and Redstone have been in battle since well before Farrow’s initial shocking exposé.

-In Farrow’s original investigative report published by The New Yorker in July, Moonves was accused of sexual harassment by six women, some of them prominent CBS stars, over a two-decade period.
+In Farrow’s original investigative report published by the New Yorker in July, Moonves was accused of sexual harassment by six women, some of them prominent CBS stars, over a two-decade period.
 Actress Illeana Douglas described a meeting with Moonves in which he forcibly kissed her without her consent, and other victims, including a former child star named “Kimberly” and a high-profile actress on a 1980s police drama, detailed allegations of unwanted touching, kissing, and threats by the CBS boss.

-The Talk host also made a brief statement on-air in late July, telling viewers, “Some of you may be aware of what’s going on in my life the past few days.
-I issued the one and only statement I will ever make on this topic on Twitter, and I will stand by that statement today, tomorrow, forever.”
+The Talk host also made a brief statement on-air in late July.

+“Some of you may be aware of what’s going on in my life the past few days.
+I issued the one and only statement I will ever make on this topic on Twitter, and I will stand by that statement today, tomorrow, forever,” she said.

 Chen made it clear she would not be speaking about the topic publicly again, but it may be impossible not to address the new allegations or Moonves’ eventual departure from CBS.